-This part of our history is intimately connected with some interesting facts in the eventful and chequered life of an individual, who had great influence in promoting the Reformation in Italy.
+This part of our history is closely connected with some interesting facts in the chequered life of a man who had great influence in promoting the cause of the Reformation in Italy.
 Celio Secundo Curione, or Curio, was born at Turin in 1503, and was the youngest of twenty-three children.
-When only nine years of age he was left an orphan, but being allied to several noble families of Piedmont, received a liberal education at the university of his native city.
-In his youth, he was induced to read the Bible with more than ordinary attention, in consequence of his father having bequeathed him a copy of that book beautifully written; and when he reached his twentieth year, he had the writings of the reformers put into his hands, by means of Jerom Niger Fossianeus, and other individuals in the Augustinian monastery of Turin.
-This inflamed him with a desire of visiting Germany, to which he set out, accompanied by James Cornello and Francis Guarino, who afterwards became distinguished ministers of the reformed church.
-Having on their journey incautiously entered into dispute on the controverted heads of religion, they were informed against and seized by the spies of the cardinal-bishop of Ivrée, and thrown into separate Curio was released through the intercesprisons. sion of his relations, and the cardinal, pleased with his talents, endeavoured to attach him to himself by offers of money to assist him in his studies, and by placing him in the neighbouring priory of St. Benigno, the administration of which had been conferred on him by Leo X. In this situation, Curio exerted himself in enlightening the monks, and freeing their minds from the influence of supersti-Having one day opened a box, placed on the altar of the chapel, he abstracted the relics from it, and substituted a copy of the Bible, with the following inscription, "This is the ark of the covenant. which contains the genuine oracles of God, and the true relics of the saints."
-This was discovered when the box was opened on a solemn festival, and the suspicion having fallen on Curio, he fled and made his escape to Milan.
+When only nine years of age he was left an orphan, but being allied to several noble families in Piedmont, received a liberal education at the university of his native city.
+In his youth, he was induced to read the Bible with more than ordinary attention, in consequence of his father having bequeathed him a copy of that book beautifully written; and when he reached his twentieth year, he had the writings of the reformers put into his hands, by means of Jeronimo Negri of Fossano, who, along with some others in the Augustinian monastery of Turin, had come to the knowledge of the truth.
+This inflamed him with a desire of visiting Germany, to which he set out, accompanied by Giacomo Cornello and Francesco Guarino, who afterwards became distinguished ministers of the reformed church.
+Having, on their journey, entered incautiously into dispute on the controverted heads of religion, they were informed against, seized by the spies of the cardinal bishop of Ivrée, and thrown into separate prisons.
+Curio was released through the intercession of his relations; and the cardinal, pleased with his talents, endeavoured to attach him to himself by the offer of pecuniary assistance in his studies, and by placing him in the neighbouring priory of St Benigno, with the administration of which he had been intrusted by the late pope Leo X. In this situation Curio exerted himself in enlightening the monks and freeing their minds from the influence of superstition.
+He one day opened a box, placed on the altar of the chapel, and having abstracted the relics from it, substituted a copy of the Bible, with the following inscription, "This is the ark of the covenant, which contains the oracles of God, the true relics of the saints."
+When the relics were required on the next solemn festival, the trick was discovered, and suspicion having fallen on Curio, he fled and made his escape to Milan.
 This happened about the year 1530.
-After visiting Rome and several cities in Italy, he returned to the Milanese, where, having married a lady belonging to the illustrious family of the
+After visiting Rome and several cities in Italy, he returned to the Milanese, where he married a lady belonging to the illustrious family of the Isacii, and devoted himself to the teaching of polite letters, by which he gained great reputation in the city and vicinity of Milan.
+The ravages committed by the Spanish troops obliging him to quit the Milanese, he embraced an invitation from the count of Montferrat, under whose protection he resided for some years in tranquility at Casale.